Sympulse: Sympulse’16

-Sympulse’16 was conducted from 20 to 24 January and was a rousing success.
-The theme of this edition was ‘Realm: The Rebirth,’ where all participants were treated to an enchanting and enthusiastic exhibition of creativity.
-The five day event included events from a wide variety of domains, including literature, business, sports, music, stage performance and much more.
+Sympulse’16 was conducted from 20 to 24 January.
+The theme of this edition was ‘Realm: The Rebirth,’.
+The five day event included events from a wide variety of domains, including literature, business, sports, music, stage performance and more.

 Sympulse’17

-The theme for the 2017 edition of Sympulse was held from 18 to 22 January with the theme ‘Local Coalescence’.
+The 2017 edition of Sympulse was held from 18 to 22 January with the theme ‘Local Coalescence’.
 The theme represents the melding together of different cultures in India to create one beautiful, local community.
-The 5 day long event included a wide variety of extremely enthralling events such as street plays, concerts and competitions that truly personified the theme.
+The 5 day long festival included a wide variety of events such as street plays, concerts and competitions.

 Sympulse’18

 Sympulse’18 was conducted from 17 to 22 January and the theme was ‘An Elemental Entourage.’
 The five day event consisted of various events such as business competitions, performing arts exhibitions, sports and much more related to the 5 elements; fire, water, earth, air and cosmos.
-The participants were treated to an exhilarating experience that featured fashion shows, musical performances, food stalls and the excitement of the organizing committee.
+The event featured fashion shows, musical performances, and food stalls.

 Sympulse'19

-Sympulse’19 was a five-day cultural extravaganza that took place from 15 to 18 January 2020.
+Sympulse’19 took place from 15 to 18 January 2020.
 The theme this year was Cinematic Odyssey, and events were based on movies and TV Shows.